daehan-lim/daehan-lim.github.io/projects/portal/index.md

 <span style="display: block; height: 11px;"></span>

 ## 📖 Project Background
-The need arose to develop an Android app that would allow citizens to seamlessly access Pinar del Río City's existing web-based government portal on mobile devices.
-The existing system was optimized for desktop environments, causing inconvenience for mobile users when submitting civil requests, accessing local information, and utilizing administrative services.
-There was an urgent need to improve mobile accessibility for core administrative services, particularly accessing local representative information, tracking civil petition processing status, and checking local property listings.
-This led to the development of a government portal app project focused on providing citizen-centered, intuitive mobile services.
-During the project, I was responsible for modernizing the existing legacy codebase.
+There was a growing need to develop a mobile app that would allow citizens of Pinar del Río, Cuba, to seamlessly access the government portal, which had previously been limited to the existing website.
+The website was optimized for desktop use, causing inconvenience for mobile users when submitting government requests, accessing local information, or using administrative services.
+In particular, urgent improvements were needed in mobile accessibility to core services such as access to district representative information, tracking the status of civil requests, and browsing local classified listings.
+This led to developing a government portal app to provide intuitive mobile services for citizens.
+As part of this project, I was responsible for modernizing the existing legacy codebase.

 ## 🛠️ Tech Stack